 Basis for Listing

-Asclepias hirtella appears to be rare or declining in several of the states along the northern periphery of its range, as well as in Canada and some of the eastern states.
+Asclepias hirtella (prairie milkweed) appears to be rare or declining in several of the states along the northern periphery of its range in the east-central states as well as in Canada and some of the eastern states.
 There is no indication of a serious decline in the center of its range.
-It may, however, be vulnerable to a decline because native habitats in that region are intensively exploited for agricultural purposes.
+It may, however, be vulnerable to a decline, because native habitats in that region are intensively exploited for agricultural purposes.

-The population at Cartney Wildlife Management Area occurs in an unbroken mesic prairie.
+Two populations at Cartney Wildlife Management Area (Oak Savanna Subsection) occur in an unbroken mesic prairie.
 It was acquired by the DNR in the 1960s and managed for wildlife habitat.
 Management included a prescribed burn in 1978, soon after which A. hirtella was first noticed.